Privacy Evaluation for Amazon Alexa

 - Parents can withdraw consent for the further collection of their child's information.

-- Unclear whether this product deletes children's personal information if collected without parental consent.
+- Children's personal information is deleted if collected without parental consent.

-- Unclear whether this product provides parental consent notice and method for submission.
+- Parental consent notice and method for submission are provided.

 Is the product intended for school?